xelAhcratiPsavilO/BB2/README.md

 - [Set an initial attribute value using initialize](learnings/att_initialized.md)
 - [Set a default initialization value](learnings/default_init.md)
 - Explain why doubles are needed to isolate unit tests
+- Use a double to isolate a unit test

 ### User stories
 ```